andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 [Draw the diagram]

+()->|()->()

-what now seems obvious, but made me nervous at the time, was the relationship between these contexts.
+What now seems obvious, but which made me nervous at the time, was the relationship between these contexts.
 There was almost a flow of execution and data and ownership (over a significant period of time, but a flow nontheless).
 I knew relationships between bounded contexts was significant - i was a big fan of the strategic design patterns and the clarity they gave, but this seemed to be a different form.
 It seemed like I'd ciome across something fundamental.

 I went back to the domain experts.
 What I thought I could see in the model was right there in the domain.
 It was clear that there were business-level processes (ceremonies even) involved in moving from one context to the next.
 These moves involved significant conceptual (and data-level) changes.  they had criteria, and ownership was transferred.

 I felt good about this discovery, mainly because it was corellated strongly to the domain reality.
 A year or so later, in a workshop with Albertto Brandolini, he introduced his archetype.
 When I saw it I could immediately recognise it for what it was, and realised there were *many* manifestations.
 I felt satisfied.

-There were relatiohships - and they were creation-level ones.
+There were relationships - and they were creation-level ones.
 One model could pass control onto a downstream model, and create that downstream model in the process.

+I turns out that this is entirely valid.

 ---